pudly/schmopera-hugo/content/articles/laughing-out-loud-the-barber-of-seville-at-eno.md

 date = "2017-10-07T13:27:00-04:00"
 lastmod = "2017-10-07T21:35:00-04:00"
 publishDate = "2017-10-07T21:35:00-04:00"
-slug = "laughing-out-loud-the-barber-of-seville-at-eno"
-title = "Laughing out loud: The Barber of Seville at ENO"
+short_description = "Count Almaviva was sung by Eleazar Rodríguez, a singer who had as much energy in his stage presence as he did in his singing.
+He brilliantly toed the line between goofy and sincerely lovestruck, playing the character of Almaviva full of youthful optimism and romantic determination.
+His singing, too, was wonderful - his lovely leggiero voice handled the technical demands of Rossini with ease." slug = "laughing-out-loud-the-barber-of-seville-at-eno" title = "Laughing out loud: The Barber of Seville at ENO"
 +++